ooom416354/MMM-OneTracker/README.md

         }
     },

-This module is based off of Mykle1's module, MMM-AfterShip (https://github.com/mykle1/MMM-AfterShip).
+This module is a for of seeshaughnessy/MMM-OneTracker